bacadra/pulsar-linter-ruff/README.md

 A package ruff is an extremely fast Python linter, written in Rust.
 Ruff can be used to replace Flake8 (plus dozens of plugins), isort, pydocstyle, yesqa, eradicate, pyupgrade, and autoflake, all while executing tens or hundreds of times faster than any individual tool.

-For command line use, ruff is installed with:
+For command line use, ruff is installed with `pip install ruff`.

-    pip install ruff

-Ruff supports over 500 lint [rules](https://beta.ruff.rs/docs/rules/), many of which are inspired by popular tools like Flake8, isort, pyupgrade, and others.
+Ruff supports over 500 lint [rules](https://docs.astral.sh/ruff/rules/), many of which are inspired by popular tools like Flake8, isort, pyupgrade, and others.
 Regardless of the rule's origin, Ruff re-implements every rule in Rust as a first-party feature.

 Ruff can attempt to automatically fix lint violations.
 List of rule codes to treat as eligible & ineligible can be set in package setting or in configuration file.